TIBCOSoftware/snappy-examples/README.md

     " KD 'kafka.serializer.StringDecoder', " +
     " VD 'io.snappydata.adanalytics.aggregator.AdImpressionLogAvroDecoder')")

+    // Aggregate metrics for each publisher, geo every few seconds.
+Just 1 second in this example.
+    // With the stream registered as a table, we can execute arbitrary queries.
-    val resultStream : SchemaDStream = snsc.registerCQ(
+    // These queries run each time a batch is emitted by the stream.
+A continuous query. val resultStream : SchemaDStream = snsc.registerCQ(
     "select time_stamp, publisher, geo, avg(bid) as avg_bid," +
     " count(*) as imps , count(distinct(cookie)) as uniques" +